GoogleChrome/web.dev/src/site/content/en/blog/mediastreamtrack-insertable-media-processing/index.md

 ### Tell us about the API design

 Is there something about the API that does not work like you expected?
 Or are there missing methods or properties that you need to implement your idea?
-Have a question or comment on the security model?
+Do you have a question or comment on the security model?
 File a spec issue on the corresponding [GitHub repo][github], or add your thoughts to an existing issue.